SigmaEval/SigmaEval/README.md

 from typing import Dict, Any

 # --- Define the ScenarioTest ---
-scenario = ScenarioTest(
+scenario = (
-    title="Bot explains its capabilities",
+    ScenarioTest("Bot explains its capabilities")
-    given="A new user who has not interacted with the bot before", when="The user asks a general question about the bot's capabilities", sample_size=30,
+    .given("A new user who has not interacted with the bot before") .when("The user asks a general question about the bot's capabilities") .sample(30)
-    then=[
-        Expectation.behavior(
+    .expect_behavior(
-            expected_behavior="Bot lists its main functions: tracking orders, initiating returns, answering product questions, and escalating to a human agent.", criteria=assertions.scores.proportion_gte(
+        "Bot lists its main functions: tracking orders, initiating returns, answering product questions, and escalating to a human agent.", criteria=assertions.scores.proportion_gte(min_score=6, proportion=0.90)
-                min_score=6,
-                proportion=0.90,
     )
-        ),
-        Expectation.metric(
-            metric=metrics.per_turn.response_latency,
-            criteria=assertions.metrics.proportion_lt(
-                threshold=1.0,
-                proportion=0.90
+    .expect_metric(
+        metrics.per_turn.response_latency,
+        criteria=assertions.metrics.proportion_lt(threshold=1.0, proportion=0.90)
     )
-        )
-    ]
 )

 # Define the callback to connect SigmaEval to your app